Controllable Pareto Multi-Task Learning: Preference-Based Solution Generator

+Instead of training multiple models, we propose to directly learn the whole trade-off curve for a MTL problem with a single model.
+Similar to other multi-objective optimization algorithms, our method can not guarantee to find the ground truth Pareto front, but we show that it can find a good approximated trade-off curve for various problems.

-Instead of finite Pareto set estimation, we propose to directly learn the manifold of the whole Pareto set in this paper.
-It would be a novel and principal way to solve MTL as a multiobjective optimization problem.
-As shown in Fig.~\ref{controllable_pareto_mtl}, we want to build a Pareto solution generator to map a preference vector $\vp$ to the corresponding Pareto solution $\vtheta_{\vp}$.
-If an optimal generator $\vtheta_{\vp} = g(\vp|\vphi^*)$ is obtained, MTL practitioners can assign their preference via the preference vector $\vp$, and directly obtain the corresponding Pareto solution $\vtheta_{\vp}$ with the specific trade-off among tasks.
+As shown in Fig.~\ref{controllable_pareto_mtl}, we want to build a solution generator to map a preference vector $\vp$ to its corresponding solution $\vtheta_{\vp}$.
+If an optimal generator $\vtheta_{\vp} = g(\vp|\vphi^*)$ is obtained, MTL practitioners can assign their preference via the preference vector $\vp$, and directly obtain the corresponding solution $\vtheta_{\vp}$ with the specific trade-off among tasks.
+With the solution generator, we can obtain the approximated Pareto set/front: